liamtabib/SubSnap/README.md

 1. Go to https://www.reddit.com/prefs/apps
 2. Click "create app" at the bottom
 3. Fill in the details:
-   - Name: cursor_subreddit_digest (or any name you prefer)
+   - Name: reddit_digest (or any name you prefer)
    - Type: script
-   - Description: App to fetch top posts from r/cursor
+   - Description: App to fetch top posts from selected subreddits
    - About URL: (leave blank)
    - Redirect URI: http://localhost (this is required but won't be used)
 4. Click "create app"